Ripen an avocado with one of these hacks

 How to ripen an avocado in the microwave

 It can take several days for an avocado to ripen through its normal process, depending on how prematurely it was harvested.
-But if you need it ripe soon, try this microwave method that will soften your avocado within a matter of minutes.
+But if you need it ripe soon, try this microwave method that, according to some, will soften your avocado within a matter of minutes.

 Before starting, keep in mind that this technique could slightly change the natural flavor.
 But it will still be perfect for making guacamole, salads, smoothies, and other recipes.